AirHorizons/music-sentiment-seuron/README.md

 # Learning to Generate Music with Sentiment

-This repository contains the source code to reproduce the [ISMIR'19](https://ismir2019.ewi.tudelft.nl/) paper [Learning to Generate Music with Sentiment](http://www.lucasnferreira.com/papers/2019/ismir-learning.pdf), which proposes a deep learning method to generate music with a given sentiment (positive or negative).
+This repository contains the source code to reproduce the results of the[ISMIR'19](https://ismir2019.ewi.tudelft.nl/) paper [Learning to Generate Music with Sentiment](http://www.lucasnferreira.com/papers/2019/ismir-learning.pdf).
+This paper proposes a deep learning method to generate music with a given sentiment (positive or negative).
+It uses a new dataset called VGMIDI which contains 95 labelled pieces according to sentiment as well as 728 non-labelled pieces.
+All pieces are piano arrangements of video game soundtracks in MIDI format.

 ## Installing